DanielleQuinn/RBarMUN/index.md

 *Target Audience:* Beginners (but all are welcome!)
 *Prerequisites:* None (but please try to have R & RStudio installed)

+**Updated:** The data and cheat sheets for today can be found [here](https://github.com/DanielleQuinn/RBarMUN/upload/master/24Sept2018).
+All of the code we use tonight will be added later!

 ### 24 September 2018 - Co-Working Session
 The Breezeway, 6:30 - 7:30
 Work together in an informal setting to solve problems, help others troubleshoot their scripts, and learn new coding tricks and techniques.